Thalys: Market

 52% of customers are from the leisure market, while 48% are from the business market.
 A large segment of Thalys's total sales and income comes from the connection between Paris and Brussels.

 Unlike many national train companies, Thalys does not allow children below 12 years old to travel alone.
 Children onboard Thalys services must be accompanied and possess appropriate travel documents as required by the relevant national authorities pertaining to the journey being made.

 Since 24 August 2010, there has been a supplement of €7 to Thalys (as well as other international high-speed tickets) tickets bought at SNCB/NMBS ticket offices at train stations (but not on tickets bought over the Internet).
 This is due to a reduction of a sales fee paid by Thalys and Eurostar to the Belgian rail company.
 The sales prices have evolved, by June 2019, the "booking fee" (as it is referred to as) had risen to €9.

 All figures in millions.
 Revenue in millions of euros.

 Accessibility

 Thalys trains are wheelchair-accessible, with the assistance of the train staff.
 Bicycles are not allowed on Thalys unless disassembled or packed in a special wrap.
 Folding bikes are allowed.

-In February 2020, Thalys announced that its new first-and-last mile travel service 'My Driver by Thalys' enables passengers can choose between around 50 local taxi fleets to complete their rail journeys.
+In February 2020, Thalys announced that its new first-and-last mile travel service 'My Driver by Thalys's enables passengers can choose between around 50 local taxi fleets to complete their rail journeys.